Comparison of temperatures

 Local time:

 Greece is two hours ahead of UK time, all year round.
-The time zone in Türkiye is GMT +3 hours with no daylight saving time.
+The time difference with Türkiye is plus 3 hours in winter and plus 2 hours in summer.

 Electricity: